+It is important to be able to tell the difference between damp and condensation, whilst damp can be caused by condensation it can also be caused by rainwater seeping in, a problem with plumbing or an issue with drainage.
 Easily confused, rising damp and condensation are both things which you might find in your home.
 However, while one can be relatively easily remedied before too much harm is caused, the other will need more time and investment to banish it from your home.

 Water vapour in the air can be naturally occurring from weather conditions, respiration from human beings, and even plants.
 You can’t see it, but it’s there in your home.
 The water vapour floats merrily around your house, and is fairly innocuous.
 It’s only when it comes into contact with something cold that it starts to become more troublesome.